ressurectit/ng-grid/readme.md

 This is readme for `Angular` grid.

 Implementation of `Angular` grid for displaying data.
 Absolutely customizable `Angular` grid.
 Every part of grid can be customized or replaced with own implementation.
-Allows you to create any custom requested feature.
+Should allow you to create any custom requested feature.

 * [Description](#description)
 * [Installation](#installation)